Effectiveness of Under-Desk Treadmills for Health and Productivity

 Results:

-- I lost a total of five pounds (2.3 kg).
+- I shed a total of five pounds, which is equivalent to 2.3 kilograms.

 Case Study 2: University Employees Incorporating Under-Desk Walking